 - Organizations lack confidence in the maturity of S/4HANA.

-Who Is Moving to SAP S/4HANA?
+Who Is Moving From ECC to S/4HANA?

 - They tend to be early tech adopters who can make IT-led business cases.